-Intended Learning Outcomes: Technical Outcomes After completing this module you should be able to demonstrate: a) An understanding of the metallurgical principles of ferrous alloys, their development and applications; b) A knowledge of the design and development of novel ferrous alloys; c) An understanding of the general applications of alloy steels with particular emphasis on automotive and aerospace applications. d) How to relate processing and microstructure to properties, with the ability to predict engineering properties. e) An ability to conduct materials selection with steels. f) An ability to carry out self-directed study, including communications skills and computing skills. g) The ability to use fundamental materials knowledge to make appropriate materials design and selection issues.
-Accreditation Outcomes (AHEP) - Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b) - Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b) - Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b) - Apply advanced problem-solving skills, technical knowledge and understanding, to establish rigorous and creative solutions that are fit for purpose for all aspects of the problem including production, operation, maintenance and disposal (D4) - Plan and manage the design process, including cost drivers, and evaluate outcomes (D5) - Communicate their work to technical and non-technical audiences (D6) - Knowledge and understanding of the commercial, economic and social context of engineering processes (EL2) - Understanding of the use of technical literature and other information sources (P2) - Understanding of the use of technical literature and other information sources (P4) - Understanding of, and the ability to work in, different roles within an engineering team (P11) - Apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities (G1) - Plan self-learning and improve performance, as the foundation for lifelong learning/CPD (G2) Assessment: Examination 1 (70%) Assignment 1 (10%) Group Work - Coursework (20%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description: Examination - 70% - Exam Coursework - 10% - Multiple choice Group Assessment - 20% Moderation approach to main assessment: Universal second marking as check or audit Assessment Feedback: Feedback will be provided via a document that highlights potential areas for improvement, based on the examination.
-This will highlight common areas where mistakes were made, where improvements could be included, and also good practice.
+- a) An understanding of the metallurgical principles of ferrous alloys, their development and applications: - b) A knowledge of the design and development of novel ferrous alloys; - c) An understanding of the general applications of alloy steels with particular emphasis on automotive and aerospace applications. - d) How to relate processing and microstructure to properties, with the ability to predict engineering properties. - e) An ability to conduct materials selection with steels. - f) An ability to carry out self-directed study, including communications skills and computing skills. - g) The ability to use fundamental materials knowledge to make appropriate materials design and selection issues.

+- Knowledge and understanding of scientific principles and methodology necessary to underpin their education in their engineering discipline, to enable appreciation of its scientific and engineering context, and to support their understanding of relevant historical, current and future developments and technologies (SM1b) - Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply mathematical and statistical methods, tools and notations proficiently in the analysis and solution of engineering problems (SM2b) - Understanding of engineering principles and the ability to apply them to analyse key engineering processes (EA1b) - Apply advanced problem-solving skills, technical knowledge and understanding, to establish rigorous and creative solutions that are fit for purpose for all aspects of the problem including production, operation, maintenance and disposal (D4) - Plan and manage the design process, including cost drivers, and evaluate outcomes (D5) - Communicate their work to technical and non-technical audiences (D6) - Knowledge and understanding of the commercial, economic and social context of engineering processes (EL2) - Understanding of the use of technical literature and other information sources (P2) - Understanding of the use of technical literature and other information sources (P4) - Understanding of, and the ability to work in, different roles within an engineering team (P11) - Apply their skills in problem solving, communication, working with others, information retrieval, and the effective use of general IT facilities (G1)

+- Plan self-learning and improve performance, as the foundation for lifelong learning/CPD (G2)

+Assignment 1 (10%)

+Group Work - Coursework (20%)

+Assessment Description: Examination - 70% - Exam

+Coursework - 10% - Multiple choice

+Group Assessment - 20%